OSU-NLP-Group/AgentAttack/README.md

 # AgentAttack

-This is the repo for exploring adversarial attacks against language agents.
+This is the repo for our paper "A Trembling House of Cards?
+Mapping Adversarial Attacks against Language Agents".
+Stay tuned!